link1905/system-design-101/content/docs/data-persistence/sql-database/concurrency-control.md

 #### 2. Repeatable Read Isolation Level

-The **Repeatable Read** isolation level ensures a transaction sees only the data committed **before it began** — preventing unrepeatable reads.
+The **Repeatable Read** isolation level ensures a transaction sees only the data committed **before it began**, preventing unrepeatable reads.

 At this isolation level, **locking** and **snapshotting** (versioning) mechanisms work together to maintain consistency.